How is your mom morning routine? Do you sip your coffee peacefully as you read your Bible and focus on connecting with God?

 - Does it ultimately serve the way I teach and influence my children for the Gospel of Jesus Christ?

-Once your asked yourself those questions than start creating simple routine and steps that make the first part of your day the most healing.
+Once you have asked yourself those questions then start creating a simple routine and steps that make the first part of your day the most healing.

 It’s time to do a brain dump.
-There’s lots of ways to do a brain dump, but for this exercise, I simply want you do focus on one sitting on what you currently do in your morning routine, what you want to do, and what you will do.
+There are lots of ways to do a brain dump, but for this exercise, I simply want you to focus on what you currently do in your morning routine and then look ahead

 These are things that help my morning routine with Jesus.
 It’s my mommy morning routine that sets me up for success as I start my day with my Savior and then proceed with my day as a mommy and caregiver.
 As you walk through setting up your own mommy morning routine, there are some printables that you might find helpful.

 These are the basics of getting up.
-Setting your alarm, getting up without hitting the snooze button, washing your face, taking a shower, brushing your teeth.
-We’re talking about refreshing out body here.
+Setting your alarm, getting up without hitting the snooze button, washing your face, taking a shower, and brushing your teeth.
+We’re talking about refreshing our bodies here.
 The sleep isn’t gone yet, but we are well on our way.

 This one might sound a little bit odd at first but stay with me for a moment.
-One of the best ways to get our body awake in the mornings or remove the sleep, is to get our heart rate up.
-It doesn’t have to be a full work out.
+One of the best ways to get our body awake in the mornings or remove the sleep is to get our heart rate up.
+It doesn’t have to be a full workout.
 It can be 10 minutes of stretching, aerobics, or yoga.
-I like to do a fuller workout in the afternoons, so I take the time my coffee water is boiling to stretch, do a bit of strength training, and aerobics.
+I like to do a fuller workout in the afternoons, so I take the time my coffee water is boiling to stretch, do a bit of strength training, and do aerobics.
 It’s simple and easy.

 Your body, soul, and mind should be awake by this time.
 Now is the time to organize your day.
 Remember that yesterday is GONE.
 It is GONE.
 I’ll remind you again.
 It is GONE.
 Today is a new day to seek new adventure, to press into Christ, and to continue life.

-Use these five basics to edit your final result of your Brain Dump Printable.
+Use these five basics to edit the final result of your Brain Dump Printable.